rnb3ds/docs-site/docs/en/json/api-reference/functions/iterate.md

 })
 ```

-Suitable for:
+Good for:
 - Iterating nested arrays
-- Iterating objects at a specified path
+- Iterating the object at a given path

 ## ForeachNested

 Signature: `func ForeachNested(jsonStr string, fn func(key any, item *IterableValue), cfg ...Config)`

-Recursively iterates through all nested levels.
+Recursively iterates all nested levels.
+The recursion depth cap is 200 (preventing stack overflow on deeply nested structures; subtrees beyond it are not descended into).

 ```go
 json.ForeachNested(data, func(key any, item *json.IterableValue) {